pawfa/ts-package-scope-plugin/README.md

 # ts-package-scope-plugin

-TypeScript Language Service Plugin for creating package scopes using dir names and JSDocs.
+TypeScript Language Service Plugin for creating package scopes using dir names and JS Docs.

 It provides IntelliSense for VS Code and error reporting using TypeScript TSServer.